assuremoss/Kubernetes-testbed/README.md

 #### 1. Customize the Vagrantfile

-Within the Vagrantfile, in order, you can specify the number of worker nodes, and the CNI network plugin to use (Calico, Cilium, Weave, or Flannel).
+Within the Vagrantfile, in order, you can specify the number of worker nodes (for single-master node, ignore the N_M_NODES and lb_ip fields), and the CNI network plugin to use (Calico, Cilium, Weave, or Flannel).
 It is recommended not to change the Ubuntu server image.

 #### 2. Spin-up the cluster